choreonoid/choreonoid-doc/en/simulation/howto-implement-controller.rst

 Similarly, for ForceSensor, RateGyroSensor, and Imu, you can perform state input using the corresponding member functions.

 When using visual sensors such as cameras and range sensors, preparation is required.
-This is explained in :doc:`vision-simulation`.
+This is explained in :doc:`../vision-sensor/vision-simulation`.

 For output to devices, please refer to the "TankJoystickLight.cnoid" sample that turns lights on and off.